 About the project

-The Association for Cohesive Development of the Amazon (ADCAM) started in 1985 as a small orphanage with 30 kids.
-Today, it is a nationally-recognized institution which offers K-12, a technical college, vocational training, a family development center and rural education programs serving over 320 students, and 2,500 youth, families and elderly a day.
+The Association for Cohesive Development of the Amazon (ADCAM) is located in one of the poorest sections of Manaus, the capital city of the State of Amazonas in Brazil.
+It started in 1985 as a small orphanage with 30 kids and today is a nationally-recognized institution offering a K-12 school, a technical college, vocational training, a family development center, and rural education programs.

 How we help

 It all started when Ferial and her family moved to Manaus in the heart of the Amazon in 1985.
 Ferial, pictured to the right, saw the abject poverty around her and decided to do something about it.
 Her first step was to pick up 5 abandoned toddlers off the street and bring them home with her and this is how the orphanage started.
 By the time she was done, 300 abandoned children had been adopted into good families.
 Then she decided that education was the only way to address the root cause of poverty and started elementary school.
-She added a classroom every year until the school was a full K-12 school with 500 students.
+She added a classroom every year until the school offered a full K-12 curriculum.

 Then she looked around and saw hundreds of street children, often with no clothes on and hungry, begging in the streets, so she decided to do something about that and started the ADCAM’s Family Development Center.
 This program offers free education to the street children, while providing parental support and training to the parents.